GRADES 9 to 12 | 2023-2024

 How do I get my school involved?

-Participating schools are required to register each year.
-One teacher should fill out the annual School Registration Form.
-To see a list of registered schools visit 2020–2021 Registered Schools.
+Each participating teacher should fill out the annual Teacher Registration Form.
+To see a list of registered schools visit 2023–2024 Registered Schools.
 We encourage teachers to collaborate with colleagues from other disciplines and to make sure an administrator signs off on your participation.
-Please, fill out the contact information of all participating school staff through the Teacher Registration Form, and notify all administrators and faculty that your school is registered.
+Please, notify all administrators and faculty that your school is registered.
 Any student or teacher at a school is eligible to participate.

 How can I get more teachers involved at my school?